Timer#

 // called every 500 ms

 });The callback is invoked once per expiration.
-If the reactor is delayed and multiple expirations have accumulated, the callback is called once for each missed expiration.
+If the reactor is delayed and multiple expirations have accumulated, the callback is called once for each missed expiration in sequence.

 timer.cancel();After cancellation the timer is disarmed, the callback is cleared, and no further calls are made.